GluuFederation/docs-ee-prod/docs/source/index.md

-# Gluu Server Docker Edition (DE)
+# Gluu Server Enterprise Edition (EE)
 !!!
 Attention
-    In 2020, Docker Edition (DE) will be renamed to Enterprise Edition (EE).
+    In 2020, Kubernetes is now Enterprise Edition (EE).
 More great enhancements, features, and improvements are on the way!

 ## Overview